The Tip (American football): Aftermath

 The Seahawks went on to blow out the Denver Broncos 43–8 in Super Bowl XLVIII two weeks later, winning their first Lombardi Trophy in team history.
 The 49ers, however, did not return to the playoffs until 2019, also failing to climb above the .500 mark in terms of their win–loss record in each of the following seasons until 2019.
 Some credit Sherman's tip with the steady decline of the 49ers.
 Coincidentally, Sherman joined the 49ers in 2018.

 Six days after the Championship game, Sherman was fined $7,875 for his unsportsmanlike conduct penalty toward Crabtree.

 In 2018 in a week 13 matchup between the 49ers and the Seahawks, the Seahawks reenacted Sherman's tip after a 1st quarter touchdown pass.
 Doug Baldwin played the role of Sherman, tipping the ball to David Moore, who played the role of Malcolm Smith.
 Jaron Brown played Kaepernick, and Tyler Lockett played Crabtree.
-Since both Sherman and Smith were currently on the 49ers, it was unsure if it was a tribute to Sherman, or a mockery, especially after Sherman called the Seahawks a middle of the road team prior to the game.
+Since both Sherman and Smith were currently on the 49ers, it was unsure if it was a tribute to Sherman, or mockery, especially after Sherman called the Seahawks a middle of the road team prior to the game.
 The Seahawks won the game 43-16 and officially eliminated the 49ers from playoff contention.
-The 49ers, however, exacted revenge by defeating the Seahawks, two weeks later 26-23 in overtime.
+The 49ers, however, exacted revenge by defeating the Seahawks, two weeks later, 26-23 in overtime.

+Both teams have played each other twice in the playoffs, with San Francisco and Seattle both winning at their home stadium.
+The 49ers had won the 2022 NFC Wild Card Game, while the Seahawks won the 2025 NFC Divisional Game.
+Unlike the 2013 playoff game between the rivals, both games were blowouts, with the 49ers winning the 2022 matchup 41-23, and the Seahawks winning the 2025 matchup 41-6.